Smoking

+Smoking is a human behavior which involves the combustion of a substance, usually plant material, and the inhalation of resulting fumes.
+Today smoking is mostly practiced by rolling the dried leaves of the tobacco plant into a cigarette.
+Other forms of tobacco smoking include the use of a smoking tobacco with a pipe or cigar, or using a bong.
+Cigarette smokers almost always inhale the smoke; most pipe and cigar smokers do not inhale.

-Smoking is a practice in which a substance is burned and the resulting smoke is typically breathed in to be tasted and absorbed into the bloodstream.
-Most commonly, the substance used is the dried leaves of the tobacco plant, which have been rolled into a small rectangle of rolling paper to create a small, round cylinder called a cigarette.
-Smoking is primarily practised as a route of administration for recreational drug use because the combustion of the dried plant leaves vaporizes and delivers active substances into the lungs where they are rapidly absorbed into the bloodstream and reach bodily tissue.
-In the case of cigarette smoking, these substances are contained in a mixture of aerosol particles and gases and include the pharmacologically active alkaloid nicotine; the vaporization creates heated aerosol and gas into a form that allows inhalation and deep penetration into the lungs where absorption into the bloodstream of the active substances occurs.
-In some cultures, smoking is also carried out as a part of various rituals, where participants use it to help induce trance-like states that, they believe, can lead them to spiritual enlightenment.
+Smoking is primarily practiced as a route of administration for psychoactive chemicals because the active substances within the burnt, dried plant leaves (or other chemical) can vaporize into a gaseous state and be delivered into the respiratory tract, where they are rapidly absorbed into the bloodstream through the lungs and can reach the central nervous system.
+In the case of tobacco smoking, these active substances are a mixture of aerosol particles that include the pharmacologically active alkaloid nicotine, which stimulates the nicotinic acetylcholine receptors in the brain, and other non-psychoactive chemicals that result from combustion.
+Other notable drugs inhaled via smoking include tetrahydrocannabinol (from cannabis), morphine (from opium) cocaine (from crack), and methamphetamine.
+Designer drugs, or "research chemicals", can also be smoked.

 Smoking is one of the most common forms of recreational drug use.
-Tobacco smoking is the most popular form, being practised by over one billion people globally, of whom the majority are in the developing countries.
+Tobacco smoking is the most popular form, being practiced by over one billion people globally, of whom the majority are in the developing countries.
 Less common drugs for smoking include cannabis and opium.
 Some of the substances are classified as hard narcotics, like heroin, but the use of these is very limited as they are usually not commercially available.
 Cigarettes are primarily industrially manufactured but also can be hand-rolled from loose tobacco and rolling paper.
 Other smoking implements include pipes, cigars, bidis, hookahs, and bongs.